Siemens TIA Portal for Assembly Lines

 Siemens Counters Example for Assembly Lines

 Complete working example demonstrating Counters implementation for Assembly Lines using Siemens TIA Portal.
-This code has been tested on S7-1200 hardware.
+Follows Siemens naming conventions.
+Tested on S7-1200 hardware.

 // Siemens TIA Portal - Assembly Lines Control